Hidimba: Death

 Hidimba got furious at his sister and rushed towards her to kill her.
 Bhima interjected Hidimba and challenged him to fight him instead.
 The sleeping Pandavas woke up on hearing the sounds of them fighting and offered to help Bhima in killing Hidimba but Bhima asked them to watch the duel as spectators.
 Arjuna reminded Bhima that daybreak was about to set in and the demons become stronger at that time and Bhima should kill Hidimba as soon as possible.
 Bhima ended up crushing and tearing Hidimba into two pieces.

 Temples

 There are a few temples dedicated to Hiḍimbā's sister Hiḍimbī in Himachal Pradesh.

 The most famous temple is the Hiḍimbā Devi Temple in Manali.
 Some of the sacred objects enshrined here include chariots, footprints and a small statue.
-Hiḍimbā is one of the most powerful deities in Kullu Valley.
-The pagoda-shaped wooden temple, situated in the Deodar forests, has intricately-carved wooden doors and wooden shikhara, is believed to be over 500 years old.
+Hiḍimbī is one of the most powerful deities in Kullu Valley.
+The pagoda-shaped wooden temple, situated in the Deodar forests, has intricately carved wooden doors and wooden shikhara, is believed to be over 500 years old.